-Ken: I am a father, husband and high-profile criminal defense attorney, and have owned my own law firm for twenty-years (www.EichnerLaw.com) I have always loved cycling, yoga, body-building, hiking and surfing.
+Ken is a father, husband, and high-profile criminal defense attorney.
+He has owned his own law firm for twenty-years (www.EichnerLaw.com).
+He loves cycling, yoga, body-building, hiking and surfing.

 XPT: What was the most important takeaway(s) from your XPT Experience?

 Ken: The takeaways are endless, but to name a few: how fitness can mitigate stress, the magic of working out in a group setting with like-minded people and how breathing is the essence of life.

 XPT: How has what you learned at the XPT Experience been applicable to someone with a stressful job like yourself?

 Ken: I find myself more tuned into my posture, my breath, my balance.
 I’m pushing it harder but recovering quicker.
 XPT gave me a variety of new tools to mitigate stress, and reminded me that we need certain challenges to push us forward.

 XPT: Can you comment on the sense of bonding you witnessed or felt during your XPT Experience?

 Ken: I found everyone in the group to be a great hang.
 The leaders Gabby, Laird, Brian McKenzie, and Kelly Starrett were fabulous as well as the participants.
 There was a real sense of Tribe.